 - 1. At present, the two schools that are the subject of this consultation comprise two distinct institutions, formulated as follows: - Downs Way School a two form entry (2FE) Community Infant School, which accommodates children from Year R to Year 2.
 The school has a Published Admission Number (PAN) of 60 and admits up to this number each year, into its Year R, giving an overall capacity of 180 places for mainstream pupils. - St. Mary's C of E Junior School a three form entry (3FE) Voluntary Aided Junior School, which accommodates children from Year 3 to Year 6.
 The school has a PAN of 90 and admits up to this number each year, into its Year 3, giving an overall capacity of 360 places for mainstream pupils. - 2.
-On 1 November 2016, SCC, in partnership with the Governing Body of St. Mary's C of E Junior School and the Diocese of Southwark, initiated an informal consultation on a proposal to amalgamate the two schools into a single institution, as well as expand junior provision therein, from September 2018.
-Specifically, it is proposed to: - Close Downs Way Infant School, effective from 31 August 2018. - Alter the lower age limit of St. Mary's C of E Junior School, in order that the age range broadens from 7-11 to 4-11, effective from 1 September 2018 - Rebrand this newly expanded school as a Primary School, effective from 1 September 2018. - Enlarge the Key Stage 2 (KS2) provision at this Primary School from 3FE to 4FE, effective from 1 September 2018. - 3.
+On 24 July 2017, Surrey County Council (SCC), in partnership with the Governing Body of St. Mary's C of E Junior School and the Diocese of Southwark, initiated an informal consultation on a proposal to amalgamate the two schools into a single institution, as well as expand junior provision therein, from September 2018.
+Specifically, it is proposed to: - Close Downs Way School, effective from 31 August 2018. - Alter the lower age limit of St. Mary's C of E Junior School, in order that the age range broadens from 7-11 to 4-11, effective from 1 September 2018. - Rebrand this newly expanded school as a Primary School, effective from 1 September 2018. - Enlarge the formal capacity of this Primary School.
+From 360 places (i.e. the current capacity of St. Mary's C of E Junior School) to 660 places, effective from 1 September 2018. - 3.
 The consequence of this proposal would be to create a new, amalgamated Voluntary Aided Primary School from 1 September 2018 accommodating pupils from Year R to Year 6.
 The school would have a PAN of 60 in Key Stage1 (KS1) and an additional 60 in KS2 giving an overall capacity of 660 places for mainstream pupils, as shown in the below table: